-Functional Business Continuity Plans have been prepared and are tested regularly.
+Functional Business Continuity Plans have been prepared and are tested regularly; having been used effectively during the covid pandemic in particular.

-7. Our Services to the Community
+6. Our Services to the Community

 MFRA operates within clearly defined statutory and policy framework requirements as set out in the: